Galle Fort: Bastions

 Further along the eastern fort wall is the Portuguese-built oldest bastion, known as Zwart Bastion, meaning Black Bastion.
-The eastern section of the fort terminates in the Point Utrecht Bastion; the powder house is also seen here.
+The eastern section of the fort terminates in the Point Utrecht Bastion; the powder house is also here.
 The 18 m high Galle Lighthouse was erected here in 1938.
-The next stretch of the fort wall is the location of Flag Rock Bastion, which was used as a signaling station to warn ships entering the port of the hazardous rocky stretches of the bay.
-Ships were warned by firing musket shots from the Pigeon Island near the flag rock.
-Further along the fort walls is the Triton Bastion where a windmill drew water from the sea to sprinkle the dusty roads of the town; it is also a view point to watch sunsets.
+The next stretch of the fort wall is the location of Flag Rock Bastion, which was used as a signalling station to warn ships entering the port of the hazardous rocky stretches of the bay.
+Ships were warned by firing musket shots from Pigeon Island near the flag rock.
+Further along the fort walls is the Triton Bastion where a windmill drew water from the sea to sprinkle the dusty roads of the town; it is also a viewpoint from which to watch sunsets.

 More bastions are seen along the fortifications from the Triton Bastion up to the Main Gate.
-In total 14 bastions can be found: Sun Bastion, Moon Bastion, Star Bastion, Zwart Bastion, Akersloot Bastion, Aurora Bastion, Point Utrecht Bastion, Triton Bastion, Neptune Bastion, Clippenburg Bastion, Flagrock Bastion, Aeolus Bastion, Fishmark Bastion and Commandment Bastion.
+In total there are 14 bastions: Sun Bastion, Moon Bastion, Star Bastion, Zwart Bastion, Akersloot Bastion, Aurora Bastion, Point Utrecht Bastion, Triton Bastion, Neptune Bastion, Clippenburg Bastion, Flagrock Bastion, Aeolus Bastion, Fishmark Bastion and Commandment Bastion.

 Layout

 The urban area within the fort has a rectangular grid pattern of streets full of low houses with gables and verandahs in the Dutch colonial style.
-It has a well laid out road network with the peripheral roads aligned parallel to the fort's ramparts.
+It has a well-laid-out road network with the peripheral roads aligned parallel to the fort's ramparts.
 The fort area also has a number of historic churches, mosques, commercial and government buildings.
-Some of the locals stroll along the walls of the fort in the evenings.
+Some local people stroll along the walls of the fort in the evenings.

 Many buildings are of Dutch vintage with street names also in Dutch.
 The sewerage system built in the fort area ensured that the city sewerage was flushed into the sea during the tidal cycle.
-The Dutch exploited the musk rats in the sewers by exporting them to extract musk oil.
+The Dutch exploited the muskrats in the sewers by exporting them to extract musk oil.

 Street names

-Most of the street names are a legacy from the colonial period, including Pedlar Street or ‘Moorse Kramerstraat’, the Moorish pedlar (or peddler) street, named after the Muslim moors who were retailers along with chettis; Lighthouse Street or ‘Zeeburgstraat’ or ‘Middelpuntstraat’ named after the lighthouse which was destroyed in a fire in 1936; Hospital Street, the location of the Dutch Hospital, the house of the Surgeon and the Medical Garden; Leyn Baan Street or ‘Leyenbahnstraat’, the Old Rope-Walk Street, where coir rope was made; Church Street, named after a church which was demolished in the 17th century and also the location of the Dutch Reformed Church and All Saints Church; Parawa Street, named after the Parawa migrants from South India who were fishermen and traders; and Chando Street named after the toddy tappers and Dutch Burghers who owned coconut gardens and small ark distilleries.
+Most of the street names are a legacy from the colonial period, including Pedlar Street or 'Moorse Kramerstraat', the Moorish pedlar street, named after the Muslim moors who were retailers along with chettis; Lighthouse Street or 'Zeeburgstraat' or 'Middelpuntstraat' named after the lighthouse which was destroyed in a fire in 1936; Hospital Street, the location of the Dutch Hospital, the house of the Surgeon and the Medical Garden; Leyn Baan Street or 'Leyenbahnstraat', the Old Rope-Walk Street, where coir rope was made; Church Street, named after a church which was demolished in the 17th century and also the location of the Dutch Reformed Church and All Saints Church; Parawa Street, named after the Parawa migrants from South India who were fishermen and traders; and Chando Street named after the toddy tappers and Dutch Burghers who owned coconut gardens and small ark distilleries.